MyNamesLex/Gameplay-Mechanics/README.md

 I utilised volume profiles, HDRP and volumes to change the HDRI sky and post processing effects happening.

-This features a day / night cycle that's slightly desynced as to reflect seasons in real life.
-It also features different weathers for day time which is randomised every time it turns to day.
-These can also be forceably called through the Alpha numbers on the keyboard.

-I utilised volume profiles, HDRP and volumes to change the HDRI sky and post processing effects happening.

 # Unreal Engine 5

 ## PC